mvalles/data-structures/Documentation/Stack.md

 stack.isEmpty // false
 ```

-Use ´count´ to get the number of elements in the `Stack`:
+Use `count to get the number of elements in the `Stack`:
 ```swift
 var stack = Stack<Int>()
 stack.push(6)